 One point of intersection for all of these, though, is the consumption of fruits and vegetables as a way to meet goals and be healthier.
 Nutritional consultants can advise clients about proper portions to incorporate into daily eating, and may advise either a plant-based diet or a vegan approach.

 Although both approaches incorporate a considerable amount of fruits and vegetables, as well as other plant-based ingredients like nuts, seeds, and legumes, there are some differences between them worth noting.
-Let’s take a look:
+Let’s take a look at the difference between plant-based and vegan diets:

 Meat & Dairy